 Running off of a standard 115V (120V) household current, this welder can be set up within minutes so that you can start work as soon as possible.
 It’s also small enough that you can move it around your house or workshop with ease, making it ideal for everyday use on small projects.

 Despite its size, it comes with quite a few features too, including MIG and flux cored welding options (it can weld 24 gauge to 1/4 inch mild steel), safety regulators, heavy-duty work clamp, and spare contact tips.

-- Not ideal for daily heavy industrial use.
+- Cons: It’s not compatible with generators.
+Not ideal for heavy industrial use.

 The Forney Easy Weld 261 is another great entry-level welding machine.
 Suitable for MIG and flux-cored welding, the 261 can utilize 0.30-inch or 0.35-inch wire.
 It’s 140 amp output allows it to weld steel up to ¼ inch.